-- Giving or receiving assistance of any kind. - Using any unauthorized aids. - Attempting to take the examination for someone else. - Failing to follow testing regulations or the instructions of the test administrator.
+- · Giving or receiving assistance of any kind. - Using any unauthorized aids. - Attempting to take the examination for someone else. - Failing to follow testing regulations or the instructions of the test administrator. - Creating a disturbance of any kind. - Removing or attempting to remove examination questions. - Tampering with the operation of the computer or attempting to use it for any function other than taking the examination.